wagtail/rfcs/text/045-workflow.md

 Tasks are defined separately to workflows, allowing workflows to share tasks.

-Tasks are "triggered" when the previous task completes successfully, or when it's the first task in the workflow.
-Triggering a task creates a "task state" object and executes any trigger actions that the task type has defined (For example, send an email).
+Tasks are started when the previous task completes successfully, or when it's the first task in the workflow.
+Starting a task creates a "task state" object and executes any actions that the task type has defined (For example, send an email).

 The "task state" object tracks the current progress for completing a task; these are associated with a workflow state and a page revision.
 Depending on the task type, The "task state" may be an instance of TaskState or an instance of a custom model that inherits TaskState.